Red-Devil404/spooky-ctf-2k24/forensics/lsass-crackdown/README.md

 ### Solution

 We were given a lsa minidump file for the challenge.
+There is a great article regarding analyzing these files [here](https://medium.com/@offsecdeer/dumping-lsass-remotely-from-linux-efc47391e56d).
 We can use [pypykatz](https://github.com/skelsec/pypykatz) which is the Python implementation of Mimikatz and can be used for parsing the secrets hidden in the LSASS process.
 By simply providing the file to `pypykatz` using the command: `pypykatz lsa minidump dump.DMP`, we saw some interesting data:

 > First few lines of output
 ```